The Clone Wars, Season 2, Episode 13: Voyage of Temptation

 Obi-Wan and the Duchess waste no time making a spectacle of themselves and their unresolved sexual tension by sniping at each other over which one of them is correct about the efficacy of violence again.
 And let me assure you that the pomposity involved here is completely and totally hilarious.
 Without simply dumping out a transcript of the dialogue, I will just say that it basically completes me and please make sure to watch it, because it is legitimately wonderful.

 Recurring Theme: Anakin Skywalker, Shipping Fangirl

 Can I talk a little bit about Anakin’s face in this entire episode?
-Because it is actual gold.
+Because it is the best.
 This guy: he is SO INTO THIS SHIT it is ridiculous.
 He is more into this THAN I AM, and I run this stupid recap website.
 Regular readers will know that Anakin is extremely into pretty much anything that involves Ahsoka or Obi-Wan having crushes on anybody, and this episode is really his ultimate showcase in this regard.
 He smirks, he widens his eyes, he prods for information.
 It gets so much better from here on out in this episode, too, but his face in this scene alone makes this entire ARC worth it.

 I suppose, being the undisputed champion of getting under Obi-Wan’s skin, Anakin can recognize the gift in others when he sees it and/or he’s looking for some new material to piss Obi-Wan off with later.